Our Thailand Honeymoon*

 We arrived jet lagged and exhausted but quickly slipped into a blissful routine of lazy (available all day) breakfasts here followed by poolside or beachside reading.
 This was a hotel that ticks every box if you are happy with peace, quiet and comfort.
 We spent Christmas Day here and I've such happy memories of feeling so relaxed and content.
 I didn't know what to expect being away for such a significant day but being somewhere really special made it memorable.

-We did a cooking course here where they brought us to the Thai Market- which is not for the squeamish - and I saw fruits and vegetables I didn't even know existed - as well as all the fresh produce like the Tofu wrapped in banana leaf, as well as all the spices and nuts.
+We did a cooking course here where they brought us to the Thai Market and I saw fruits and vegetables I didn't even know existed - as well as all the fresh produce like the Tofu wrapped in banana leaf, as well as all the spices and nuts.
 Afterwards we cooked three dishes and it instantly reminded me what I love so much about Thai food, it's quick, simple, and so tasty.

 Next up we moved onto a hotel called Sri Panwa.